Introduction

 An overview prepared for the House of Commons Library (not as an official Government document) by Judy Laing can be found here.
 The briefing also links out to other background materials prepared for the Library.

 A good summary by Tim Spencer-Lane, who led the project at the Law Commission which led to the Bill (and to which I acted as consultant) and was then involved in the passage of the Bill itself, can be found here.
-Tim has also produced a summary of the draft Code as it relates to LPS here, and a helpful outline of how the DHSC envisages LPS working here.
+Tim has also produced a summary of the draft Code as it relates to LPS here, and a helpful outline of how (in 2022) the DHSC envisaged LPS working here.

 My colleague Neil Allen has set up a very useful website, LPS Law, which covers the LPS and a great deal MCA-related as well.